top of page

 Amman

-Amman is the capital and largest city of Jordan, known for its modern skyline juxtaposed with historical sites like the Amman Citadel and the Roman Theater, making it a vibrant and culturally rich metropolis in the Middle East.
+The capital and largest city of Jordan, known for its modern skyline juxtaposed with historical sites like the Amman Citadel and the Roman Theater, making it a vibrant and culturally rich metropolis in the Middle East.

 Shobak Castle